BETA PHOTO: Pony Up & Poker Face on the face to the left of th...

 This is a nice rock, easily seen from the road.
 There are a number of medium difficulty sport climbs well protected here.
 People's Choice always seems to have people on it, as well as the routes on the far left side.
 It is a great place for beginner sport leaders.

 Note, this has become popular with large group outings.

 Get on US 6 from Golden, going West.
 High Wire Crag is directly above east entrance to Tunnel 2, which is 4.9 miles from the FIRST TUNNEL.
 Park before the bridge, on either side.
 Be careful - the road shoulders are small, and there are always buses full of old people on their way up to Blackhawk.
-Walk across the bridge on the south side (a little sketch), and walk south up the hill following the trail up to the rock.
+Walk across the bridge on the south side (a little sketchy), and walk south up the hill following the trail up to the rock.
 There is a bit of exposed 3rd to 4th class which has injured the less than wary.

 To approach the right side of the crag, you ascend a gully off the north side of the road and cut back to these climbs.

 The "NO PARKING ZONE" is on the SOUTH side of the road.
 The fine is at least $22.
 It has been that way since before the crushed car, ~2006.
 (Now that was an amazing photo!)

 Parking is permitted on the NORTH side of the road, the side nearest the creek a few hundred yards to the east.